timdewild/matnimation/README.md

 The animation should be thought of as a collection of frames, one for each time value in `t_array`, meaning we have a total of 200 frames in this animation.
 As mentioned, we represent the particle as a moving dot using the `AnimatedSingleScatter` artist and the trace using the `AnimatedTrace`.
 The data (`x_data` and `y_data` parameters) that must be provided to these artists are the same.

 > [!NOTE]
-> The format in which data must be provided to artists differs: see the docstring of the artist in question to find out how data must be provided.
+> The format in which data must be provided to artists differs: see the docstring of the artist or the [API documentation](https://timdewild.github.io/matnimation/index.html) in question to find out how data must be provided.

 ### Step 2: Define Canvas
 Next, we constuct a canvas on which the artists, to be constructed in the next step, live.
 We make a simple animation with only a single panel, so we use `SingleCanvas`.
 We set the `figsize` in inches, the resolution `dpi` in dots-per-inch, the `time_array`, the `axis_limits` and the `axis_labels`.
 Simple mathematical expressions are passed into the labels via the double dollar syntax `$$`.